 One Pan Crispy Smashed Potatoes – Healthyish Foods

-Crispy on the outside and tender in the center, these one pan crispy smashed potatoes are a must try.
+Browned on the outside and tender in the center, these one pan potatoes are a must try.

 4.75 from 12 votes